tijme/not-your-average-web-crawler/latest/_sources/index.rst.txt

     <div class="row">
         <div class="col-md-12">
-            <p>N.Y.A.W.C is a Python application that enables you to crawl web applications for requests instead of URLs.
-It crawls every GET and POST request on the specified domain and keeps track of the request and response data.
-It's main purpose is to be used in web application vulnerability scanners.</p>
+            <p>Did you ever want to test your payload against all requests of a certain domain?
+N.Y.A.W.C can help you with that.
+It crawls all requests (e.g. GET, POST or PUT) on the specified domain and keeps track of the request and response data.
+During the crawling process, the callbacks enable you to insert your payload at specific places and test if they worked.
+And using the built in options you can do even more. <a href="getting_started.html">Get started</a>!</p>
         </div>
     </div>
     <hr>